John McCreadie's Research Area

 My research interests lie in all areas of insect ecology and biology.
 Current work includes studies in community structure, biodiversity, faunistics and symbiosis.
 My major current research projects are as follows

-McCreadie JW, Bedwell C. 2014.
+McCreadie JW and Bedwell C. 2014.
 Species composition of local riffle beetle assemblages in small coastal streams of the Gulf of Mexico: the influences of local and regional factors.
-Aquatic Ecology, in press
+Aquatic Ecology, 48: 127-141

 Current Graduate Students: